 Core Fusion, Personal Training, Dance, Gymnastics, Children’s Theatre

 It wasn’t until I moved to NYC several years later that I started to deepen my practice with a variety of disciplines and teachers.
 Many of the fine people I gleaned yoga inspiration and knowledge from, were a part of the teaching staff of what was then called “Practice Yoga.”
 I mopped the floors, I worked the desk, practiced singing and chanting, cleaned mats, tagged merchandise and cleaned windows, helped with payroll…all to soak it in and get free unlimited class.
 I practiced asanas in classes and through finding my own practice before and after studio hours.
 I poured over yoga texts and made detailed notes after my favorite teacher’s classes.
 I was hooked.
 You could say that I breathed, slept and ate “Yoga” because it was actually the truth.
-It was during early 2008 that I took the leap to my first teacher training with the guidance of Jennifer Walker, Johnna Smith and Mary Bruce.
+It was during early 2008 that I took the leap to my first teacher training with the guidance of Jennifer Walker, Johnna Smith and Mary Bruce with Rod Stryker’s Para Yoga/ Yoga One Training.
 These fabulous teachers and humans inspire me to this day!